Wednesday, 8 January 2020

 HISTORY & INSCRIPTIONS

 An inscription slab stone is installed on the right side entrance of the sanctum sanctorum.
 As per the inscription the temple was built during Pallava King Nirupathungan ( 869 – 880 AD ).
 The temple was constructed on a rocky surface.
-The original temple was completely renovated and no trace of antiquity is found out side.
-Only the mandapa pillars reminds the temple as old.
-This temple was called as Saileswaram.
+The original temple was completely renovated and no trace of antiquity is found outside.
+Only the mandapa pillars remind the temple as old.
+This temple was called Saileswaram.

 No. 68.